LEGAL

 This Privacy Policy explains how Battery Bhaiya Green Solutions Private Limited (“Company”, “we”, “us”) collects, uses, stores, shares, and protects your personal data when you use the following services:

-• Clauseo at clauseo.chat (the "Main App"), an AI-powered legal research platform; and
+- Clauseo at clauseo.chat (the “Main App”), an AI legal research platform for Indian-law lawyers; and

 These services are collectively referred to as the “Services”.